BlogCold Emailing11 Best Email Warm-Up Tools to Improve Deliverability in 2026

 Best for ⭐

-High email deliverability at scale, without burning a hole in your pocket
+High email deliverability at scale, without paying per inbox

-TrulyInbox takes the #1 spot on my blog of email warm-up tools.
+TrulyInbox takes the #1 spot on my list of email warm-up tools.

-When I went into the warm-up configuration, I found three distinct strategies to choose from:
+When I opened the warm-up settings, I found four strategies to choose from:

-• flat sending option for accounts that already have some reputation but need maintenance.
+• Flat: Maintains steady sending activity for accounts that already have reputation and just need maintenance.

-The new accounts hit 95% inbox placement by week 3 and climbed to 98% by week 4.
-The older accounts with reputation damage recovered to about 96% in just over 2 weeks.
+New accounts hit 95%+ inbox placement by week 3 and climbed to 98% by week 4.
+Older accounts with reputation damage recovered to about 96% in just over 2 weeks.

-The network consists of 10,000+ real email inboxes, and TrulyInbox auto-pauses warm-up if your SPF, DKIM, or DMARC isn’t configured correctly.
+The network consists of 40,000+ real email inboxes, and TrulyInbox auto-pauses warm-up if your SPF, DKIM, or DMARC is not configured correctly.

 Pros

-• AI warm-up content across 50+ industries and 12 languages
+• AI content across 50+ industries and 12 languages

 Cons